SleskeLeske/hello-world/README.md

 # hello-world
-I guess this is where the stuff goes
+I guess this is where the stuff goes.
 I am a young guy looking to get laid coding :D It hasnt worked out great yet..